Bachelor of Applied Science (Biodiversity Management)

 - Developed in response to increasing global concerns over the human impact on our natural environment.

-- Emphasis on practical application: possible work experience in applied settings, such as MAF, DOC, the Auckland Council or volunteer organisations.
+- Emphasis on practical application: possible work experience in applied settings, such as MPI, DOC, the Auckland Council or volunteer organisations.

 - A chance to complete a research report in an area of your own interest in order to develop the skills you'll need for a career in your chosen field.